PoisotLab/ms_networkary_classifiers/README.md

 \end{pmatrix} \,.
 $$

+In all further simulations, the confusion matrix $\mathbf{C}$ is transformed so that it sums to 1.

 ## What are the baseline values of performance measures?

 In this section, we will change the values of $b$ abd $s$ for a given value of